gorguluberk/Successive-Shortest-Path-Python/README.md

 # Successive-Shortest-Path-Python
-Object Oriented Python implementation of Successive Shortest Path Algorithm with its prerequisite Djikstra Algorithm
+Object Oriented Python implementation of Successive Shortest Path Algorithm and Successive Shortest Path Agorithm with Capacity Scailing in addition to their prerequisite Djikstra Algorithm